 Dr. Song Liu has overall responsibility for shared resource direction and oversight, and coordinates bioinformatics support assignments for all work done by the resource personnel.
 He supervises the faculty members, staff bioinformaticians and research assistants in the Resource and prepares written documentation as required by the profession, the Institute and various regulatory agencies.

 His responsibilities also include promoting the resource through both internal and external presentations, and coordinating the efforts with other Shared Resources (e.g., Genomics Shared Resource).
-Dr. Song Liu serves on Roswell Park’s Information Technology (IT) Advisory Board Research Committee, Education Roundtable Committee, Internal Funding Review Committee, Genomics Shared Resource Advisory Committee, and Center for Personalized Medicine Steering Committee.
+Dr. Song Liu serves on Roswell Park’s Information Technology (IT) Advisory Board Research Committee, Education Roundtable Committee, Internal Funding Review Committee and Genomics Shared Resource Advisory Committee.
 Dr. Song Liu is Vice Chair for Bioinformatics and Professor of the Roswell Park Department of Biostatistics and Bioinformatics, and Director of the Master of Science program in Bioinformatics and Biostatistics through Roswell’s graduate division.

 Dr. Jianmin Wang assists Dr. Song Liu in the day-to-day operation of the Bioinformatics Shared Resource.
 In collaboration with Dr. Song Liu, he reviews the bioinformatics section of new protocols, grants, and manuscripts, directs the experimental design and analysis plan of clinical, laboratory, and population-based studies utilizing high-resolution, high-throughput platforms, oversees ongoing bioinformatics support regarding the project, and presents on the progress of the Resource to the Advisory Committee.
 His responsibilities also include directing the development of analysis pipelines for various next-generation sequencing, high-density microarray, and proteomics applications utilizing the high-performance computing facility, and working on solutions to integrate different analytic tools and unify the analysis interface.
 In collaboration with the IT department, he is actively involved in the design and deployment of various data warehousing and computing resources.
 Dr. Wang serves on Roswell Park’s IT Advisory Board Research Committee.